 - Mix all the spices in a bowl and rub evenly over all sides and crevices of the pork loin (see notes).

 - Evenly distribute the caramelized onions, fresh cranberries and crumbled goat cheese over the pork loin leaving an inch border around the edges.

 - Using both hands, tightly roll the pork loin to enclose all the fillings.
 You may need to use a fork or a skewer to hold everything in place.

-- Place the loin directly on top of the honey glazed carrots and baked for 40 minutes to an hour or until the internal temp reaches 145 degrees*.
-Let rest about 10 min before removing the twine and slicing.
+- Bake for 40 minutes to an hour or until a meat thermometer registers the internal temp at 145°.
+Let it rest for about 10 minutes before removing the twine and slicing into thick pieces.
 Enjoy!

 The time listed in this recipe card does not include the time it takes for the onions to caramelize.
 Follow my easy recipe for caramelizing onions (which you can prep in advance) HERE.

 If you watch the video that goes along with this Stuffed Pork Loin recipe, you may notice that I forgot to season my pork loin before stuffing and rolling it (OPPS!).
 While it's not the end of the world and you can definitely still season the outside as I did, it'll be much easier to season the pork when it's laying flat on a surface with no stuffing rather than rolled into a log and stuffed to the brim.
 That way, you can massage it in with your hands and make sure every inch (both front and back) is nicely seasoned before piling in the filling.

 Amount Per Serving: Calories: 169Total Fat: 11gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 35mgSodium: 628mgCarbohydrates: 10gFiber: 1gSugar: 5gProtein: 8g

 Nutrition is only an estimate and calculated using Nutritionix.